Our Partners

 ECONOMIC STABILITY

 Having adequate financial resources is an important part of being and staying healthy.
-This factor looks at the connections people have to things like income, cost of living, and their socio-economic status.
-It includes key issues such as poverty, employment, food security, and housing stability.
+This factor looks at an individual’s income, cost of living challenges, and socio-economic status.
+It includes key issues such as transportation options, employment, food security, and housing stability.

 teen in therapy session